As virus toll mounts in NY, more hospitals sought

 “When the president says the state of New York doesn’t need 30,000 ventilators, with all due respect to him, he’s not looking at the facts of this astronomical growth of this crisis,” de Blasio said on ABC’s “Good Morning America.”

-De Blasio spoke in response to comments President Donald Trump made Thursday when he told Fox’s Sean Hannity, “I don’t believe you need 40,000 or 30,000 ventilators.
+Trump on Thursday told Fox’s Sean Hannity, “I don’t believe you need 40,000 or 30,000 ventilators.
 You go into major hospitals sometimes, and they’ll have two ventilators.
 And now all of a sudden they’re saying, ‘Can we order 30,000 ventilators?’”

-Asked how many of the ventilators that can keep critically ill coronavirus patients alive the city has on hand, de Blasio said the city has received about 2,500 in the last week or so.
+The mayor said he was thankful that the federal government has been sending ventilators to New York.

+Cuomo reiterated Friday that the need for ventilators could be as high as 30,000.

 PUBLIC SERVANTS FELLED BY VIRUS